Parkinson's Foundation: PD Health @ Home

 The virtual educational and wellness program hosts weekly online events that provide at-home resources to Parkinson's patients and caregivers.
 Events include Mindfulness Mondays, Wellness Wednesdays and Fitness Fridays.

 Substantial Matters: Life and Science of Parkinson's

 The podcast series, hosted by Dan Keller, PhD, interviews Parkinson's experts to highlight treatments and techniques for living with Parkinson's disease, as well as research updates in the field.

+Spanish-Language Resources

+The Parkinson’s Foundation offers dedicated Spanish‑language resources that include educational materials, Helpline access, webinars, and other tools for Spanish-speaking members of the Parkinson’s disease community.

 Community Grant Program

 The grants support education and outreach programs that address unmet needs in the Parkinson's community.
-Since 2011, the Parkinson's Foundation has invested more than $9.4 million in community-based programs.
+Since 2011, the Parkinson's Foundation has invested more than $12.7 million in community-based programs.

 Community events

 Moving Day

 Moving Day, a Walk for Parkinson's, is the main fundraising event for the Parkinson's Foundation.
 Moving Day was started in 2011 and hosts events in cities across the United States.
-The walk has raised over $40 million to advance Parkinson's disease research and improve care.
+The walk has raised over $50 million to advance Parkinson's disease research and improve care.